ophelia1112/BTC_Futures_Trading_Model1S_Basis/Data_Collection_/README.md

 #### Historicaldata_check_specificdata.py: Choose specific time data and check if the target data in the database matches.

+#### Realtime/Historical_dataCheck_allbasicdata.py: Check data in a special period of your collection.

 ### (3).PostgreSQL_Tables:

 #### realtime_btc_futures_1mdata.sql: PostgreSQL table for BTC realtime 1m klines data collection.